NavidBinAhmed/westdig_data_pipeline/README.md

 ### Run Locally
 - Download the repo
-- Go to the directory
+- Go to the root directory
 - Activate the environment: `venv\Scripts\activate`
-- Run FastAPI: `uvicorn app.main:app --reload`
+- Run FastAPI from root: `uvicorn app.main:app --reload`
-- Run React app: `npm start`
+- Get into 'dashboard' and run React app: `npm start` on Render
- on Render
 Note:
 The required packages are installed inside the `venv`.
-To install a specific version, update in the `requirements.txt` and run the following command after the activation of venv:
+To install a specific version, update in the `requirements.txt` and run the following command after the activation v:
 `pip install -r requirements.txt`

 Thank you,